 Long version autobiography here.

 Laura’s has performed at art festivals and venues around the United States, opening for John Gorka, Cheryl Wheeler, Connie Kaldor, Dana Cooper and Lori McKenna.
 View a list of venues.
 She is a graduate of the University of Florida (nursing) and Berklee College of Music (songwriting).
-Before leaving the Boston area for western Massachusetts in 2002, she accompanied choral and theater productions, sang with New England Vocal Arts Ensemble, and was soprano soloist at Eliot Church in Newton.
+Before leaving the Boston area for western Massachusetts, she accompanied choral, theater productions and church services, sang with New England Vocal Arts Ensemble, and was soprano soloist at Eliot Church in Newton.
 She studied voice in the bel canto tradition with John LaBella and briefly with Phyllis Curtin, world-known soprano.
 Currently she is the pianist for the UCC of Conway and First Congregational Church of Shelburne in western Massachusetts.

 Talon of the Blackwater (2009), produced by Jay Hovnanian and mastered by Jeff Lipton, features Michael Farquharson, fretless bass (MCA artist/Juno nominee), T Lavitz, jazz piano/keyboards (Grammy nominee of the Dixie Dregs), Eugene Friesen, cello (Grammy winning Paul Winter Consort) , Nate Comp, guitars (Josh Logan Band), Alastair Moock (additional vocals), Bruce LeBlanc, Nick Falk, drums, and Marcelo Woloski, percussion (Maeve Gilchrist Group).

 Love Flows Like the Blood of a River (2003) Featuring Eugene Friesen, cello (Grammy winner, Paul Winter Consort) and Steve Wilkes, percussion (Blue Man Group).
 Produced by Doug Hammer and Laura Siersema.

 When I Left Loss (1999) Produced by Doug Hammer with Laura Siersema vocals/keyboards

 The first two albums contain her unique combinations of prose poems and songs.
 Her poetry has been published in Hampden-Sydney Poetry Review, Cream City Review, Lullwater Poetry Review, and others.